photo credit: Cristi Crisbasan

 I held my first camera at 14 and my passion for photography lived and grew stronger ever since.
 Art, though, was not the best option in those times.
 So, while I got a Master’s Degree in Engineering, I kept photographing the world around me.

 But times have changed and 1989, the year the Eastern Europe Stood Still, came.
 On the 21st of December 1989, I took to the streets with my camera.
+I was shooting my photos while the regime troops were shooting bullets.
+I was arrested shortly, put in jail and released after Ceausescu’s flight.
+Free, I found myself back on the streets, working to bear witness to the sacrifice of the heroes and victims of this Revolution.
 And just then, a miracle happened: a photographer with a huge, beautiful camera slipped on the ice right in front of me.
 I lent him a hand.
 He happened to be Pascal Parrot, photographer for Sigma.
 Next day, I resigned from my job, and for the following 8 years I was a professional photographer for Sygma, AFP, EPA, and AP.

 Eventually I took what at that time seemed to be a step further: working on my own in commercial photography.
 A different world with different rules.
 I learned a lot about the business and the workflow.
 I now worked in my own studio, big cameras, big lenses, light kits, assistants.
 My clients were advertising agencies in most cases.
 (To get a feeling for the broad range of work I’ve done, you might want to check out my old commercial web-site at www.andreiiliescu.ro, or download a CV)